 - Documented our understanding of the expenditure process including payroll.
-Evaluated the process and identified significant internal controls related to expenditures. - Compared the process to governmental internal control standards outlined in the GAO Standards for Internal Control. - Reviewed a random sample of four (4) expenditures totaling \$152,400 representing 23.95% of expenditures in the population tested.
+Evaluated those processes and identified significant internal controls related to expenditures. - Compared those processes to governmental internal control standards outlined in the GAO Standards for Internal Control. - Reviewed a random sample of expenditures totaling \$14,238 (3.74% of expenditures in the population tested). - Reviewed a random sample of \$55,523 payroll expenditures (6.72% of payroll expenditures in the population tested).